chriskearney/eyeballs/README.md

 [Create App - Dropbox](https://www.dropbox.com/developers-v1/apps/create)

-You will want to create an "Dropbox API App" type application.
-You can also select "My app only needs access to files it creates."
-Once your App is created, use both the App Key and App Secret with the following command:
+Choose "Dropbox API App" and select "My app only needs access to files it creates."
+Once your App is created, grab both the App Key and App Secret and use them with the following command:

 ```
 java -cp ./eyeballs-1.0-SNAPSHOT.jar com.comandante.eyeballs.DropwizardToken <App Key> <App Secret>
 ```
-After you provide the authorization code from the dropbox url, you will then be provided access to a valid Access Token.
+After you provide the authorization code from the dropbox url, you will then be given access to a Dropbox Access Token.
 Use this Access Token in your eyeballs.yaml file:
 ```
 useDropbox: true
 dropBoxAccessToken: <dropbox access token>